 Setting Your Targets

 Conferences are about connections.
 They offer an opportunity for your company to engage directly with its key audiences.
-That’s why at Stern Strategy Group we refer to conference relations as direct engagement.
 A critical component of any speaking engagement strategy is the target list.
 It’s important to clearly define your audience and then identify the platforms that map back to them.
 Too often, we see brands create their target list by adding only the most-known or buzzworthy events.
 Yet, if you dig deeper, you find these brand name platforms don’t always reach the intended audience or provide any true business value.
 For example, SXSW certainly has cache: it’s a hip platform that attracts star speakers.
 But its sheer size and concurrent sessions competing for attendees’ attention can make it difficult for some speakers to connect with intended targets.
 Similarly, while a TED talk seems to be on most thought leaders’ wish lists, there are countless industy-focused conferences with decision makers in the audience that are proven to deliver tangible business value.A critical component of any speaking engagement strategy is the target list.
 Clearly define your audience.
 Then identify platforms that map back to them.Click To Tweet

 As a first step, we think about the audience you want to impact.
 What industries are important to your brand?
 What size company are you targeting?
 What are the titles of the people within the organization you want to reach?